Best home warranty for new construction

 - Service fee: $85

-The Total Plan adds coverage for the air conditioning system, refrigerator and clothes, washer and dryer.
-Additional coverage is available for the central vacuum, sump pump and roof leaks.
+The Total Plan adds coverage for the air conditioning system, refrigerator and clothes washer and dryer.
+Additional coverage is available for the central vacuum, sump pump, roof leaks and more.

 - Number of plans: 3